 What if Re-Directing Doesn’t Work?

 If you encounter someone who doesn’t respond to re-directing or reforming their life story, don’t force it.
 Take a completely different approach from dealing directly with their past.
 People often need grounding to heal or deal with past situations.
 If someone identifies with the role of the victim, they need to find the path of healing.

 So, we recommend having them learn to ground and center first.
-This will provide the basis they need to be able to truly reform their life story.
+This will provide the basis they need to be able to change their life story.
 There are several spiritual technologies everyone can use for grounding and centering.